rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 175pt
    :align: center

-   Epistemic disjunction of Kemeny rankings
+   Epistemic disjunction of optimal *Kemeny* rankings

 It is interesting to notice in :numref:`optimalKemeny`, that both *Kemeny* rankings only differ in their respective ranking of alternative *a8*; either before or after alternatives *a9*, *a4* and *a1*.

 *Slater* rankings
 .................

 The **Slater** ranking rule is similar to *Kemeny*'s, but it is working, instead,  on the associated median cut strict outranking digraph *ccd*.
-It renders here the following results.
+Again, similar to *Kemeny*'s, *Slater*'s ranking rule is also *invariant* under the *codual* transform.
+The *Slater* rule renders here the following results.

 .. code-block:: pycon
+   :name: SlaterRanking
+   :caption: Computing the *Slater* ranking
    :linenos:

    >>> sl = KemenyOrder(ccd,orderLimit=9)